ag999git/001-mirror/13-regular-exp/98-ch13-script-qa.md

 # Regex Explanation:
 # [a-zA-Z0-9._%+-]+  -> username part
+#     ._%+- are allowed special characters in the username
+#     + means one or more of the preceding characters
 # @                  -> literal @ symbol
 # [a-zA-Z0-9.-]+     -> domain name
 # \.                 -> literal dot